 Wagner was chosen from among the 37 architects striving for the design contract.
 Construction work began on July 12, 1904 and the bank’s new premises opened in December 1906 (with additions in a second building phase that lasted from 1910-1912).

-The combination of materials – notably aluminium, marble, glass and iron – would last “14 days longer than eternity” according to Wagner (as quoted in a newspaper article of the time).
+The combination of materials used – notably aluminium, marble, glass and iron – would last “14 days longer than eternity” according to Wagner, as quoted in a contemporary newspaper article.

 Die Zeit described the Postsparkasse as a work of genius, noting that Wagner wanted to produce a building that was: